Fuquay-Varina High School: Athletics

-Fuquay-Varina High School is a member of the North Carolina High School Athletic Association, and competes at the 4A level, which is the highest classification, based on enrollment.
+Fuquay-Varina High School is a member of the North Carolina High School Athletic Association, and competes at the 7A level based on enrollment.
 The athletic teams, nicknamed the "Bengals" (short for Bengal Tigers) wear orange, white, and black.

-Traditional rivals include Clayton High School, Harnett Central High School, Apex High School, and Cary High School, while newer rivalries with Middle Creek High School (which opened in 2002) and Holly Springs High School (which opened in 2007) have become more important in recent years.
-FVHS competes in the South Wake Athletic (SWAC) 4A conference.
+Traditional rivals include Clayton High School, Harnett Central High School, Apex High School, and Cary High School, while newer rivalries with Middle Creek High School (which opened in 2002), Holly Springs High School (which opened in 2007), and Willow Spring High School (which opened in 2021) have become more important in recent years.
+FVHS competes in the Greater Neuse River 7A conference (GNRC).

 The 1985 Bengal football team played in the 2A state championship game.
 The FVHS team held the record for the most combined points scored in a North Carolina High School football game with their 83–56 victory over future NFL quarterback David Garrard's Southern Durham team.
 The men's basketball team won the 1993 Conference Tourney Championship, the school's only conference tournament title.
 The baseball team won the 2002 state 4A championship and 2018 state 4A championship.
 Other FVHS athletic teams that have won state titles in the last 27 years include the men's golf team (3A, in 1997), women's soccer team (4A in 2018), women's cross-country team (3A, in 1996), and the wrestling team (3A, in 2000 and 2001).

 The "Orange Crush", the name of the school's student section, was one of the first of its kind in the area.
 The idea was to start a student section at the games to create an exciting atmosphere.
 That season the FVHS Varsity basketball team went undefeated at home while winning just one away game.
 The original shirts were all printed on campus in a screen-printing class and distributed to classmates.
 At the time, students were encouraged to put their graduating class on the back of the shirt as well as a last name or nickname.
-Today, these shirts can be commonly seen among the town, worn not only by high school students but many other residents, as the culture has become an iconic part of the town.